snipe/downworthy/README.md

 ==========
-This is a very rough version right now, not quite ready for prime-time, but the general gist is that of a Chrome extension (Safari and maybe FF coming soon) that replaces the absurd hyberbole of clickbait viral content sites like Buzzfeed, ViralNova, Upworthy, etc with more realistic headlines.
+This is a very rough version right now, not quite ready for prime-time, but the general gist is that of a Chrome extension (Safari and maybe FF coming soon) that replaces the absurd hyperbole of clickbait viral content sites like Buzzfeed, ViralNova, Upworthy, etc with more realistic headlines.

 Visit the Website
 ==========